danielyagodaev/Practice/Readme.md

-In this repository, I keep my solutions to a coding questions I solved, while practicing.
+In this repository, I keep my solutions to coding questions I solved, while practicing.

 The code here is written in **Java**.